luiarthur/old_blog/posts/markdown/index.md

 ***

-> Block quotes are
-> written like so.
+> I whispered, "I am too young", and then
+> "I am old enough now"
+> wherefore, I threw a penny that I might know
+> if I might love
 >
-> They can span multiple paragraphs,
-> if you like.
+> "Go and love,
+> go and love, young man."

 Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.